danskernesdigitalebibliotek/dpl-platform/docs/runbooks/deploy-to-library-site.md

 * A local checkout of the [`dpl-platform` repository](https://github.com/danskernesdigitalebibliotek/dpl-platform)
 * A running [dplsh](using-dplsh.md) with `DPLPLAT_ENV` set to the platform environment name.
-* The name of the version you want to deploy.
+* The version tag you want to deploy.
 This must correspond to a tagged version of the [`dpl-cms-source` image](https://github.com/danskernesdigitalebibliotek/dpl-cms/pkgs/container/dpl-cms-source).

 ### Procedure: New version for testing